How to Use Open Source Code in Proprietary Software

 - Copyleft (with strict terms and conditions).

 Most open source projects fall into the copyleft category, which can be more difficult to navigate.
 If you don’t follow the licensing terms and conditions, you could be sued.

 Plus, open source isn’t entirely free.
-That is, while it’s free to acquire open source code, it’s not free to maintain and manage it.
+That is, while it’s free to acquire open source, it’s not free to maintain and manage it.
 Your team will have to do that.

 How to Use Open Source Code Wisely

 Open source software is everywhere.
-And using open source code — and open source repositories — could help you accelerate development and reduce costs.
+And using open source repositories could help you accelerate development and reduce costs.